The Doctrine of the Word

 The preaching of the Gospel of Jesus Christ, the Incarnate Word, is the "Word of God" only in a derivative sense.
 For all preaching of the Word of God (Law and Gospel) has its only ultimate and infallible authority in the Bible.
 Therefore, preaching (kerygma) cannot be regarded as a source of the Word of God apart from Scripture.

 The AALC believes and confesses that the Bible, as a whole and in all its parts, is the inspired Word of God.
 In theological terminology, the AALC believes in the plenary inspiration (full inspiration) of the Scripture.
 This is based on the Bible's clear testimony regarding itself (II Timothy 3:16, II Peter 1:20-21, I Corinthians 2:13).
-Because the Bible is fully inspired, The AALC believes and confesses that the Bible is inerrant with respect to its nature and infallible as respecting its authority.
+Because the Bible is fully inspired,

 We find support for our Statement of Faith in the clear testimony of the church fathers (Ireaneus, Clement of Rome, Athenagoras, Justin Martyr).
 The infallibility of Scripture is clearly taught by Augustine.
 Luther consistently holds to the position of the inerrancy and infallibility of Scripture: